 Harden scores 58 points, Rockets rally to beat Heat 121-118

-HOUSTON (AP) — James Harden had 58 points, 10 assists and seven rebounds and the Houston Rockets overcame a 21-point third-quarter deficit to beat the Miami Heat 121-118 on Thursday night.
+Harden also had 10 assists and seven rebounds and the Rockets overcame a 21-point third-quarter deficit to beat the Miami Heat 121-118 on Thursday night.

-Austin Rivers scored 17 points, and Chris Paul and Gary Clark each had 14 to help Houston win its fourth straight game.
+Rivers scored 17 points, and Paul and Clark each had 14 to help Houston win its fourth straight game.
 The Rockets shot 49 percent, including 19 of 46 on 3-pointers.

 Kelly Olynyk and Goran Dragic each had 21 points for Miami, Justise Winslow added 19 points and eight assists, and Josh Richardson had 18 points.
 The Heat shot 52 percent, making 15 of 28 3-pointers.